KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/genesis-1-line-by-line.md

 - *yamim* — **days** — the day / night cycle at cosmological scale; Day / Night consciousness-state transitions made temporal
 - *shanim* — **years** — the annual cycle; the **Seasonal Cycle** operator at its native temporal unit

-The luminaries are **L₄ Form-level ordering made cosmologically visible** (Stars, SPR Cosmic / Celestial).
+The luminaries are **L₄ Form-stratum ordering made cosmologically visible** (Stars, SPR Cosmic / Celestial).
 The sun is the **L₅ Theonic radiance at cosmological articulation**; the moon is the **Khaonic Arc carrier** — reflected-receptive, naming the full inverse arc as mirror-tree rather than any single hypostatic station.
 The stars are archetypal pattern-field made visible.

 > *And God made two great lights; the greater light to rule the day, and the lesser light to rule the night: he made the stars also.*